vsch/idea-multimarkdown/README.md

 off the preview to gain even better typing response.

 - Add: JavaFX preview scroll to source caret position
-- Add: JavaFX highlight preview element at caret position
+- Add: JavaFX highlight preview element at caret position, with detail down to source line
 - Add: flexmark parser for all parsing and rendering.
 - Some elements still missing but they are not supported by GFM anyway:
     * Definitions
     * Typographic: Quotes, Smarts
     * Multi-Line Image URLs

-- Add: Under Languages & Settings > Markdown > Debug settings for which parser is to be used
-  for: lexer, parser, annotator and HTML renderer.
-Highly recommended these are all set to "flexmark" but if you want to compare set them to how it used to be, set one or all to pegdown.
+- Add: Languages & Settings > Markdown > Debug settings for which parser is to be used for: lexer, parser, annotator and HTML renderer.
+Highly recommended these are all set to "flexmark" but if you want to compare or need pegdown parsing then set them to how it used to be, set one or all to pegdown.

     :warning: Pegdown version is no longer supported so you are on your own for any issues and problems caused by using the pegdown parser. :smiling_imp: I couldn't wait to be able to say